FaresX/QInsControl.jl/docs/src/Workflow.md

 The controllable variables are classified by three types: sweep, set, read.

 ## sweep
-For the sweepable variables, it can be swept from the present value to the given value with difinite step size and delay.
+For the sweepable variables, it can be swept from the present value to the given value with definite step size and delay.

 ![image](assets/control-sweep.png)